Euro Quality Foundation

 The Euro Quality Foundation is governed by three trustees, all male:

-Mr. Rizvan Mohammad Khalid - Managing Director of Euro Quality Lambs and lead trustee.
-A Chartered Accountant by profession with a Masters in Meat Science & Technology from the University of Bristol, Rizvan has interests in the halal trade, riba-free investments, and strategic philanthropy.
-He serves as a trustee for both Euro Quality Foundation and the Riba Free Foundation, and has been recognized as a top 50 leader in the global halal Islamic economy.
+Mr Rizvan Mohammad Khalid - Managing Director of Euro Quality Lambs and lead trustee.
+A Chartered Accountant by profession, Rizvan has interests in the halal trade, riba-free investments, and strategic philanthropy.
+He serves as a trustee for both Euro Quality Foundation and the Riba Free Foundation, and has been recognised among the top 50 leaders in the global halal Islamic economy.

 The foundation operates with no paid employees and relies on 2 volunteers.
 No trustees receive remuneration or benefits from the charity.